 On Île Sainte-Hélène there's also a large Alexander Calder stabile, Man, dating from Expo 67, in summertime the site of the Piknic Electronik every Sunday.
 A second large sculpture eastward along the shore, La ville imaginaire by Portuguese sculptor João Charters de Almeida, was given to Montreal by the city of Lisbon to mark the 30th anniversary of the metro system in 1997.
 There are also a number of smaller sculptures to be found in various spots in the park.

 Île Sainte-Hélène has features dating back before Expo 67.
-The old military fort houses the David M. Stewart Museum, recently reopened after renovations, and the Lévis tower, dating from the 1930s, stands on some of the higher ground of the island and is visible from Montreal's waterfront.
+The old military fort houses the David M. Stewart Museum, and the Lévis tower, dating from the 1930s, stands on some of the higher ground of the island and is visible from Montreal's waterfront.
 There's also a small military graveyard.

 Despite all the installations and services in the park, Île Sainte-Hélène still has some pleasantly idyllic walks that are relatively uncrowded and unfrequented.
 From the higher points of the island, near the tower, there are some incomparable views of the city skyline.

 To get to the park take the metro’s yellow line to metro Jean-Drapeau on Île Sainte-Hélène, and walk.
-From the station you can also take the 167 bus to Île Notre-Dame and the Casino, but the distances are easily walkable for the able-bodied and the park is well signposted.
+From the station you can also take the 769 La Ronde (roughly June to October when the amusement park is open) or 777 Casino bus (year-round).
 The islands are linked by the Pont de la Concorde and by a foot bridge not far from the metro station.
 You can also drive to the park, taking the well-marked exit from the Jacques-Cartier Bridge in either direction; there are large pay parking lots down by the river.